billybackpack25/bink/README.md

 ## My Approach

-I split the test files into the sections provided by the requirements, created my unit tests and then coded the solution to pass the tests.
+The test files are split into the sections provided by the requirements, I first created unit tests and then coded the solution to pass the tests following TDD.
+The majority of functions have their own file `functions.py`, this was to make the `script.py` easier to read.
+`Script.py` contains the functions per section, the `main` and the `menu_options`.
-I used `isort` and `black` to format my code
+`isort` and `black` was used to maintain a standard of formatting throughout the package.

+Until the fourth section I was commiting on the main branch, then on the forth section to demonstrate branching I created a separate branch.

 Along the way I've taken screenshots of the terminal as I build the program, these will be in the `images` directory.

+A requirements file has been captured from the python virtual environment used to allow for easy environment replication.

 ## How to use the script?